Frequently Asked Questions

 Laundromats are, however, almost non-existent in Europe.
 None of the hotels have washer and dryer facilities as they do in the US.
 In turn, most hotels offer laundry services, mostly charging on a per garment basis, which can be rather expensive.
 Some hotels may charge on a per bag basis: you can stuff as much as you can in the laundry bag they provide and they have a very favorable charge compared to the per garment cost.
 Normally, laundry services are available only on working days.

-Your tour manager will be able to help you at the beginning of the tour to discuss where it would be worth to have laundry done.
+Your tour manager will be able to help you at the beginning of the tour to discuss where it would be worthwhile to have laundry done.

 - I take prescription medication, should I bring this with me?